petermchale/find_phone/README.md

 ```
 python find_phone.py ./data/x.jpg
 ```
-This command will print the normalized coordinates of a phone in the test image and show the image with a box around the detected phone.
+This command will print to the terminal the normalized coordinates of the phone in the test image and show the image with a box around the detected phone.